Skip to content

 Pre-requisites

-This guide uses Ubuntu 20.04.5 LTS as the base operating system
+This guide uses Ubuntu 20.04.5 LTS as the base operating system.
+Please check system requirements for other supported OSs.

 Install docker